About Some Client Authors Stopping Updates#

 -

-At this point, you need to restart the Clash software, then click the gear icon ⚙️ next to TUN mode, and select the TUN stack mode as Mixed, which is also the recommended option, and enable "Strict Routing".
+At this point, you need to restart the Clash software, then click the gear icon ⚙️ next to TUN mode and select the stack mode for Tun as Mixed, which is also the recommended option.
+Enable "Strict Routing."

 -

-If strict routing is enabled, Vite defaults to running
+If front-end development has strict routing enabled, Vite defaults to running

 npm run vite dev